top of page

 • Answering questions from medical professionals

-A Lasting Power of Attorney is a powerful Legal Document which is recommended for any adult who has a Bank Account, or who owns Property, or if you wish for someone to look after your personal welfare.
-A good time to make an LPA is when you make a Will
+A Lasting Power of Attorney is a powerful Legal Document which is recommended for adults of all ages.
+A good time to make an LPA is when you are making your Will.

 Lasting Power of Attorney (LPA) explained